Deeganx3/BluetoothProximity/README.md

 # BluetoothProximity
-This repo contain a short bash script allow you to execute command depends of the proximity of a bluetooth device
+Bash script allowing you to execute command depending on the proximity of a bluetooth device.